wildfly/wildfly-s2i/examples/postgresql/README.md

-# EJB, JSF and JPA example.
+# PostgreSQL datasource example

-In this example we are provisioning a WildFly server and deploying a JSF application.
+In this example we are provisioning a WildFly server containing a driver and datasource for PostgreSQL database,

 # WildFly Maven plugin configuration
 High level view of the WildFly Maven plugin configuration